lilt/lilt-node/docs/MemoriesApi.md

 let name = "name_example"; // String | Name of the TM or termbase file. let body = "/path/to/file"; // File | The file contents to be uploaded.
 The entire POST body will be treated as the file. let opts = {
-  'hasHeaderRow': true // Boolean | A flag indicating whether an imported Termbase CSV has a header row or not (the default value is `false`).
+  'hasHeaderRow': true, // Boolean | A flag indicating whether an imported Termbase CSV has a header row or not (the default value is `false`).
+  'skipDuplicates': true // Boolean | A flag indicating whether or not to skip the import of segments which already exist in the memory. (the default value is `false`).
 };
 apiInstance.importMemoryFile(memoryId, name, body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);